-- implementation timeframe; - provision of a suitable compliance timeframe for industry; - implementation of appropriate audit management and inspection systems; and - appropriate tools to provide assistance and guidance to industry (of which many currently exist).
+- implementation timeframe; - provision of a suitable compliance timeframe for industry; - implementation of appropriate audit management and inspection systems; and - appropriate tools to provide assistance and guidance to industry (of which many currently exist see Attachment 8).

 Because of the non-prescriptive nature of the new seafood Primary Production and Processing Standard, interpretive documents are essential for enforcement officials (such as Environmental Health Officers) to assist with consistent implementation and for training organisations helping seafood businesses to meet the requirements of new standards.
-FSANZ will develop an interpretive guide to the Primary Production and Processing Standard to aid consistent interpretation of the standard by enforcement agencies.
-The guide will be developed in conjunction with jurisdictions and the Implementation Sub-Committee (ISC).
+FSANZ will develop an interpretive guide to the Primary Production and Processing Standard to aid consistent interpretation of the Standard by enforcement agencies.
+The guide will be developed in conjunction with an advisory group comprising of SDC representatives and others and the Implementation Sub-Committee (ISC).